Donotknow: Finland

 In a Finnish tale titled Das kluge Pferde ("The Clever Horse"), a king dies.
 His son, the prince, has a talking horse he inherited from his father.
 One day, the horse warns the prince that his brother's widow is trying to kill him: first, by poisoning an egg and his food, then lacing his clothes with poison.
-With the horse's warning, the prince avoid the danger, until the horse advises them to take some clothes and flee to another kingdom.
+With the horse's warning, the prince avoids the danger, until the horse advises him to take some clothes and flee to another kingdom.
 They do.
 When they reach another kingdom, the horse advises the prince to trade his fine garments for shabby ones, buy a pig's bladder and wear it as a cap, and always utter the words "miesnai, miesnai".
 The prince follows his words, and goes to the king's castle, where he shouts "miesnai", so the people think he is a dumb person.
 The king decides to hire him as a pig-keeper, which he excels at.
 Some time later, the king announces that his daughter shall marry the one who can hunt him a golden-feathered black grouse, a golden-feathered hazel grouse, and a golden-furred squirrel.
 The prince joins in the hunt by ditching his pig-keeper disguise, and summons the horse to hunt the golden animals.
 The princess's other suitor finds him in the forest and asks if he can sell him the animals.
 The prince - whom the suitor does not recognize as the pig-keeper - agrees to sell him, in exchange for his little fingers.
 The suitor takes the animals to the princess and the wedding date is set.
 The princess visits the pig-keeper and questions him about his origins.
 The pig-keeper tells her everything and how he found the golden animals.
 The princess then convinces him to be her true husband.
 During the wedding, the prince comes with his horse and proves the suitor's deception by showing the little fingers.
 He then marries the princess.